DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 8. Disposal of Stored Data

-  - All data must be securely disposed of when no longer required by {{CompanyName}}, regardless of the media or application type on which it is stored.
+  - All data must be securely disposed of when no longer required by {{companyName}}, regardless of the media or application type on which it is stored.
   - An automatic process must exist to permanently delete on-line data, when no longer required.
-  - {{CompanyName}} will have procedures for the destruction of hardcopy (paper) materials.
+  - {{companyName}} will have procedures for the destruction of hardcopy (paper) materials.
 These will require that all hardcopy materials are shredded, incinerated or pulped so they cannot be reconstructed.
-  - {{CompanyName}} will have documented procedures for the destruction of electronic media.
+  - {{companyName}} will have documented procedures for the destruction of electronic media.
 These will require:
     - All data on electronic media must be rendered unrecoverable when deleted e.g. through degaussing or electronically wiped using military grade secure deletion processes or the physical destruction of the media;
     - If secure wipe programs are used, the process must define the industry accepted standards followed for secure deletion.